 - Use national job listing sites that allow you to limit your job search by geographic area.

 - Public libraries often have web pages that feature local resources for those seeking a job in the geographic area served by that library, including resources that are not internet-based.
 A local example is the Los Angeles Public Library's Job Hunting Guide.
-Use Libweb's Directory of USA Public Libraries to identify and access public library websites.

 - Resumes from JobStar